bbglab/oncodrivefml/docs/source/workflow.rst

-                                  (:ref:`see format <files input format>`) -e, --elements ELEMENTS_FILE    Genomic elements to analyse  [required] (:ref:`see format <files input format>`) -t, --type                      Type of genomic elements file  [required]:
+                                  (:ref:`see format <files input format>`) -e, --elements ELEMENTS_FILE    Genomic elements to analyse  [required] (:ref:`see format <files input format>`) -s, --sequencing

-                                  - *coding*: the files corresponds to coding regions
-                                  - *noncoding*: the file corresponds to noncoding regions

-                                  See :ref:`details about the command line interface <inside cli>` to find more information about this option.

-  -s, --sequencing
                                   Type of sequencing [required]: